Tips on How to Prevent Identity Theft

 - Beware of “shoulder surfers.”
 Use your free hand to shield the keypad when using ATMs or credit card readers.

 - Collect mail promptly.
-Ask the post office to put your mail on hold when you are away form home for more than a day or two.
+Ask the post office to put your mail on hold when you are away from home.

 - Pay attention to billing cycles.
 If bills or financial statements are late, contact the sender.